 Given the expense of installing cable, your company would probably not install three lines providing direct connections between all three cities.
-Since New York is located between Philadelphia and New York, a more economical approach would be to install a line between New York and Philadelphia and another line between New York and Boston.
-Then, when someone wants to send a message from Boston to Philadelphia, they could do so by sending the message through New York.
+A more economical approach would be to install a line between New York and Philadelphia and another line between New York and Boston.
+Then, when someone wants to send a message from Boston to Philadelphia, they will do so by sending the message through New York.
 The interesting question is exactly how to have the New York office fulfill its role as a "switch" between Philadelphia and Boston.

 Let's imagine how things might be done in New York.
-The office might have three employees: a) Bob who sends and receives message from Boston, b) Phil who sends and receives messages from Philadelphia, and c) Ned who mans the front desk, taking messages from customers and giving them to Bob or Phil for transmission depending on their destination.
+In the New York office in addition to your squad of messenger boys, you might have three employees: a) Bob who sends and receives message from Boston, b) Phil who sends and receives messages from Philadelphia, and c) Ned who mans the front desk, taking messages from customers and giving them to Bob or Phil for transmission depending on their destination.

 When the Boston office needs to send a message to Philadelphia, they will have to start by sending some message to Bob through the line to New York.
-If the telegraph system worked like the early phone system, they would send a message telling Bob that they need to be connected to the Philadelphia line.
+The first approach would be to have them send a message telling Bob that they need to be connected to the Philadelphia line as a phone customer might ask an operator to make a connection.
 In this case, Bob would have to first check to see if Phil was busy sending or receiving a message.
 If so, he would send a message back to Boston telling them they have to wait.
 Once the line to Philadelphia became idle, Bob would tell Phil that Boston needed to use the line.
 Then, they would physically connect the line from Boston to the line from Philadelphia and sit back and wait until the Boston office finished sending its message.
 At that point, they would disconnect the lines and return to normal.
 This procedure is just the telegraph equivalent of circuit switching.

 There is an alternative approach which requires no physical connection of the lines from Boston and Philadelphia.
-The simplicity of this alternate method depends on two simple practices that would be fairly standard in the operation of a telegraph office.
+The simplicity of this alternate message depends on two simple practices that would be fairly standard in the operation of a telegraph office.
 First, think about what Ned, the front desk operator does as customers give him messages.
 Depending on each message's destination, he simply gives the message to be sent to either Bob or Phil.
 Bob or Phil may be busy sending or receiving a message when this happens.
-If so, the new messages simply get placed in a pile of messages awaiting transmission.
+If so, the new messages simply get placed in a stack awaiting transmission.
 Second, note that whenever a message is sent, the information transmitted must include the address to which the message should be delivered.
 If this information were not included, the receiving office would not be able to dispatch a messenger to deliver the telegram.